January 10-12, 2017, January 18-20, 2017

 Quick summary of how you put together the show at the venue/space given.

 The show was put together with the help of on-site union labour and our technical staff.
 We shipped everything from our Toronto, CA location to Orlando.
 Afterwards we forwarded the gear to Las Vegas using expedited shipping.
-These shows had to turn around within a week and a half and express shipping is the only way we could make sure everything came together smoothly.
+These shows had to turn around within a week and a half and express shipping was the only way we could make sure everything came together smoothly.

 Did you run into any complications/ how did you solve them?

-Our only challenge was with the raised platform in front of the screens, which meant we could not sue a scissor lift to setup the screens.
+Our only challenge was with the raised platform in front of the screens, which meant we could not use a scissor lift to setup the screens.
 Our team needed to adapt and use a safe and creative ladder system to get the screens up.